raf120196/nc-low-code-n8n-course/theory/n8n-theory.md

 # Chapter 5: Error Handling & Advanced Logic

 ## Overview
 Even the best-designed workflows can fail.
-This week, you will learn how to make your automations resilient by implementing error handling, retries, and modular logic using sub-workflows.
+This chapter, you will learn how to make your automations resilient by implementing error handling, retries, and modular logic using sub-workflows.

 ## 1. Error Handling in n8n
 - **Error Trigger Node:** A special trigger that fires whenever another workflow fails.
 It provides details about the error (node name, error message, etc.).